lukebedrosian/lukebedrosian.github.io/_projects/aerospace.md

 ## Portfolio Decision Support Tool

-The main project I worked on was software development for the Portfolio Decision Support Tool.
+The main project I worked on was software development for the [Portfolio Decision Support Tool](https://arc.aiaa.org/doi/epdf/10.2514/6.2015-4420).
 This tool integrates and visualizes multi-faceted architectural data in support of the acquisition decision making process.
 Here are a few of my contributions:

 * Independently implemented various graph analysis algorithms in C++/Qt and worked as part of a software engineering team to incorporate them into an existing space architecture modeling and visualization software tool.
 * Implemented probabilistic graph analysis algorithms using Monte Carlo simulation to estimate future performance of satellite networks.
 * Used an agile workflow including using git/bitbucket and JIRA for managing tasks.

 A few of the graph algorithms implemented were Breadth-First Search, Depth-First Search, Dijkstra, and the Ford-Fulkerson Algorithm.
+These were all implemented using a custom graph class unique to PDST's generic data structures.
 Due to material sensitivity, I am unable to present the GUI or any other work regarding PDST.

 ## Cloud Service Providers